degi/genriver/docs/manual.md

 ### Watershed

 The DEM data is acquired from <a href='https://opentopography.org/' target='_blank'><b>opentopography.org</b></a>.
-OpenTopography provides open and free access to DEM dataset.
-Please visit the website for more information about data collection.
+OpenTopography provides open and free access to the DEM dataset.
+Please visit the website for more information about its data collection.
 Find the instructions at <a href='https://opentopography.org/citations' target='_blank'> https://opentopography.org/citations</a> for the citation

 <img src="../docs/images/dem_map.png" width="400"/>